Frank-Pechar/js-shop-cart/README.md

 - Extensive use of classes and objects
 - Base and Sub Classes using extends and super
-- Static Methods and fields on Classes
+- Static Methods and Fields on Classes
 - Setters and Getters
 - Private Fields